 Table of Contents

-- Why You Need to Change Partition Size
+- When Do You Need to Change the Partition Size?

 - Change Partition Size by Using Software